-18. INTERMEDIATE FOOD SERVICE AND HOSPTIALITY (P)

-This is a course in foods.
+MV-2 R-2 18.
+INTERMEDIATE FOOD SERVICE AND HOSPTIALITY (P) Prerequisite(s): None This is a course in foods.
 The students will study the basic skills of food selection, preparation, and meal planning and serving.
 Through lab experiences students will study units including a wide variety of foods and have first hand experience preparing and evaluating these items.
 This course will also be helpful for anyone interested in the culinary arts field or in pursuing a career in the food service industry.

-A-2 R-1-2

-19. INTERMEDIATE GRAPHIC DESIGN (P)

-Prerequisite(s): Introduction to Graphic Design with a grade "C" "B" or better

-This course provides students with an in-depth experience with includes digital design tools, processes and systems common to careers in graphic arts and digital production.
+A-2 R-1-2 19.
+INTERMEDIATE GRAPHIC DESIGN (P) Prerequisite(s): Introduction to Graphic Design with a grade "C" "B" or better This course provides students with an in-depth experience with includes digital design tools, processes and systems common to careers in graphic arts and digital production.
 Career examination and skill building include printing enterprise, art and copy preparation, graphic design, image generation and assembly, production photography, graphic reproduction operations, binding and/or finishing related to digital imaging, printing, and digital production.

-20. INTERMEDIATE HEALTHCARE OPERATIONAL SUPPORT
+EM-2 20.
+INTERMEDIATE HEALTHCARE OPERATIONAL SUPPORT